shurichmond/pdsnd_github/README.md

-### Date created
+## Date created
-Include the date you created this project and README file.
+Created this project and README file on the 15/10/2020.

-### Project Title
-Replace the Project Title
+## Project Title
+Explore US Bikeshare Data

-### Description
+## Description
-Describe what your project is about and what it does
+This project makes use of python to analyze bikesharing datasets as well as git to save and work on different versions of the project.

-### Files used
+## Files used
-Include the files used
+- chicago.csv
+- new_york_city.csv
+- washington.csv

+## Credits
-### Credits
+Credits to Udacity
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.